bn4t/verteilzentrum/README.md

 ````

 #### Increasing deliverability
-To increase deliverability it is recommended to set up an [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DMARC](https://en.wikipedia.org/wiki/DMARC) record.
+To increase deliverability it is recommended to set up an [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DMARC](https://en.wikipedia.org/wiki/DMARC) record for the MTA.

 # How to use